Jones Elite Logistics Logo

 Bias and Case-Specific Decisions:

 AI-based systems provide decisions that are prejudiced from the training data set and therefore unfair or unsafe.
 Compliance with case specifics could be compromised thus decisions made may not be optimal.
-The process of constant refreshing of the AI models and the inclusion of more datasets reduce the threat of bias in the decision-making component.
+Logistics managers need to implement robust strategies to ensure fair and efficient AI-driven decisions in supply chain management.

 Integration challenges: